Search Posts

 by John Jordan

-• A local sales office sells to a customer.
+• A sales office sells to a customer.
 A producing company delivers the goods directly to the customer.

 • A local sales organization sells to a customer.
 A central warehouse delivers the goods.